nasa-petal/PeTaL-labeller/auto-labeler/MATCH/src/MATCH/README.md

 # MATCH: Metadata-Aware Text Classification in A Large Hierarchy

+*Note*: This is the MATCH repository (https://github.com/yuzhimanhua/MATCH), slightly modified for use with PeTaL.

 This project focuses on metadata/hierarchy-aware extreme multi-label text classification.

 ## Links